Jim Short (politician): House of Representatives

 Short was elected to the House of Representatives at the 1975 federal election, retaining the Division of Ballaarat (spelled Ballarat after 1977) for the Liberal Party.
 He was re-elected in 1977 but his lost his seat to the Australian Labor Party (ALP) candidate John Mildren at the 1980 election.

 Senate

 In 1984, he was elected to the Senate.

 Short held senior portfolios in the Coalition shadow cabinets of the late 1980s and early 1990s, serving from 1987 to 1988 under John Howard and then from 1990 to 1996 under John Hewson, Alexander Downer and Howard again.

 Short was appointed Assistant Treasurer in the First Howard Ministry in March 1996.
 On 14 October 1996 he resigned his portfolio, after inadvertently misleading the Senate about a conflict of interest.

 Later activities

 Short resigned from the Senate in 1997 to take up a $150,000-a-year (tax-free) position at the European Bank for Reconstruction and Development, where he remained until 2000.
 He served as Australian Special Envoy for Cyprus from 2000 to 2007.

+Short was made a Member of the Order of Australia in the 2025 Australia Day Honours for significant service to the Parliament of Australia, to multiculturalism, and to international relations.